UCSD-CSS-001/ucsd-css-001.github.io/_sources/course/syllabus.md

 At all times, you should be considerate and respectful.
 Always refrain from demeaning, discriminatory, or harassing behavior and speech.
 Last of all, take care of each other.

-If you have a concern, please speak with Prof. Ellis, your TAs, or IAs.
+If you have a concern, please speak with the Professor, your TAs, or IAs.
 If you are uncomfortable doing so, that's OK!
 The [OPHD](https://blink.ucsd.edu/HR/policies/sexual/OPHD.html) (Office for the Prevention of Sexual Harassment and Discrimination) and [CARE](https://care.ucsd.edu/) (confidential advocacy and education office for sexual violence and gender-based violence) are wonderful resources on campus.

 ### Disability Access

 Students requesting accommodations due to a disability must provide a current Authorization for Accommodation (AFA) letter.
 These letters are issued by the Office for Students with Disabilities (OSD), which is located in University Center 202 behind Center Hall.
-Please make arrangements to contact Professor Ellis privately to arrange accommodations.
+Please make arrangements to contact Professor privately to arrange accommodations.

 Contacting the OSD can help you further:
 858.534.4382 (phone)